 8. Is the program accredited?
 Yes, because UND is an accredited university.
 The program is accredited as part of this accredited University.
 An accreditation body (FEPAC) for forensic science education programs exists in association with the American Academy of Forensic Sciences.
 FEPAC accreditation is not required for education in the forensic sciences (unlike accreditation for medical programs) although this could change.
 There is more FEPAC information further into the FAQ.
 As soon as the UND forensic science program is ready to apply we will apply for FEPAC accreditation.

 9. I understand that jobs are competitive.
 Have any of your graduates been employed in crime labs?
 Yes, both locally and out of state.
 Most of these students followed the equivalent of the Evidence Analyst track for the program, and obtained internships before they graduated.
 Forensic Science students in the technician track have also been hired in law enforcement and corrections positions.
-To our knowledge we currently have alumni employed in the states of North Dakota, Minnesota, Arkansas, California and Colorado.
+To our knowledge we currently have alumni employed in the states of North Dakota, Minnesota, Arkansas, Arizona, California, Colorado, and Washington.